AqwamCreates/DataPredict/docs/API/Models.md

   * Contains all the deep reinforcement learning and generative algorithms listed here.

-  * Includes convolutional, pooling, dropout and activation layers.
+  * Includes convolutional, pooling, embedding, dropout and activation layers.

 ### Note